Category:712 Structural Steel Construction

 In certain instances, non-destructive testing (NDT) may be required to be conducted on steel components of a bridge.
 The contractor will be responsible for providing and certified NDT technician to conduct the testing.
 This technician will usually be an employee of a third party inspection agency.
 Certification for NDT technicians will be in accordance with the requirements of The American Society for Nondestructive Testing (ASNT) Recommended Practice SNT-TC-1A.
 MoDOT does not maintain an approved list of NDT technicians.
 The Bridge Division does review certifications for testing agencies and keep a list of personnel of these agencies with their respective certifications.

 At the Resident Engineer’s option, they may choose to keep a list of personnel who have performed NDT work for a quick reference for future projects.
-However, the Resident Engineer and the inspector should always request to see the current eye exam results prior the technician providing the NDT on these future projects.
+However, the Resident Engineer and the inspector will always request to see the current eye exam results prior the technician providing the NDT on these future projects.

 712.2 Materials Inspection for Sec 712